-After entering the house, the murder entered Rei’s room, also located on the second floor, and strangled him using his bare hands.
+After entering the house, the murderer entered Rei’s room, also located on the second floor, and strangled him using his bare hands.
 Upon hearing the disturbance in his son’s room, Mikio rushed up the stairs and began fighting with the attacker.

 Mikio managed to injure the attacker but sadly died after being stabbed in the head with a sashimi knife.
-A report from the police claimed that part of the blade broke off inside of Mikio’s head.
+A report from the police claimed that part of the blade broke off inside Mikio’s head.